Close Menu

 First, the Good News (Sort Of)

-Before we get into the juicy stuff, let’s give credit where it’s due.
-Lecture-based learning does have a few advantages:
+Before we get into the juicy stuff, let’s give credit where it’s due, especially to the various learning methods that enrich the educational landscape.
+Lecture-based learning does have a few advantages and disadvantages:

 1. It’s an efficient way to deliver information to large groups of students.